swan-io/use-form/README.md

       initialValue: "",
       // will run each validation function until an error is returned
       validate: combineValidators(
-        isEmailRequired && validateRequired, // we can make a validation conditionnal like this validateEmail,
+        isEmailRequired && validateRequired, // we can make a validation conditional like this validateEmail,
       ),
     },